-Daily curfew hours for the city of Phoenix are from 10 p.m. to 5 a.m. for children 15 years old and younger and midnight to 5 a.m. for 16 and 17 years old.
+Daily curfew hours for the city of Glendale are from 12am (midnight) to 5:30am for children under 18.
 Curfew hours apply seven days a week year round.
 Children that are on legitimate business authorized by a parent or guardian, or in the care and custody of another adult, are not in violation of the curfew ordinance.
-Phoenix city ordinance code (pcc 22-3) places responsibility on parents and guardians to supervise their juvenile children and to take custody of them if they violate curfew.
+Glendale ordinance code (ORDINANCE 02-2006) places responsibility on parents and guardians to supervise their juvenile children and to take custody of them if they violate curfew.

 Phoenix Comicon is not liable for missing belongings.
 Lost and Found is located at the Phoenix Comicon Information Desk at the North Building lower level lobby.

 There will be no distribution or fliers or other materials without prior approval of Phoenix Comicon.
 Fliers and other materials left in convention space without approval will be discarded.

 Amplified music is prohibited in convention space.

 Dancing is not permitted in the Exhibitor Hall at any time.
 Dancing is not permitted in hallways or walkways.
 If you would like to dance, please do so outside in an open area that does not disrupt convention activity.